Dachshund

 Breed Appearance:

 A well-developed Dachshund has a muscular and long body and short stubby legs.
 Its deep chest offers enough space for lung capacity and heart development.
-Smooth dachshunds typically feature shiny, short coats with a variety of patterns and colors, ranging from cream or solid red, merle with light and dark color, black and tan, brindle with dark stripes and a lighter base, etc. The longhaired variation comes with a shiny, sleek, probably wavy coat that's under the body, neck, and behind the ears and longer on the ears.
+Smooth dachshunds typically feature shiny, short coats with a variety of patterns and colours, ranging from cream or solid red, merle with light and dark colour, black and tan, brindle with dark stripes and a lighter base, etc. The longhaired variation comes with a shiny, sleek, probably wavy coat that's under the body, neck, and behind the ears and longer on the ears.
 While the wirehaired variety features a thick, short, and hard top coat that has a wiry texture.

 Breed Type - Family/guard: